Who's to blame now? Ronaldo-less Man Utd underwhelm once more in Burnley draw

 Having first been penalised for the foul that led to Varane's goal being disallowed, he then over-committed in trying to challenge Wout Weghorst moments into the second period, leaving space behind him that eventually led to Jay Rodriguez's equaliser.

-That was only Burnley's third goal in their last 731 minutes of football, and two of those have now come against United after Aaron Lennon's strike at Old Trafford in late December.
+That was Burnley's first home league goal against United since 2009, and just the third goal they have scored in their last 731 minutes of football, with two of those having now come against Rangnick's team after Aaron Lennon's strike at Old Trafford in late December.

-Maguire was then fortunate to avoid a red card after blocking off Rodriguez when he looked like he might have a free run on the United goal, and Rangnick certainly needs to find a way to shore up his backline.
+Maguire was also fortunate to avoid a red card after blocking off Rodriguez when he looked like he might have a free run on the United goal, and Rangnick certainly needs to find a way to shore up his backline going forward.

 At the other end of the pitch, having kissed his shinpads on his bench, Ronaldo was thrown out into the wind and the rain for the final 22 minutes.